IBNFATAA/Capstone-Project/README.md

 ## Visualization:

-The report comprises 1 page only with fascinating and beautiful underdable visuals:
+The report comprises 1 page only with fascinating and beautiful understandable visuals:
 1. Pizza Sales report

 You can interact with the report {here}